Ääntäminen

 - (philately) The outer decorated portion of a stamp's image, often repeated on several issues although the inner picture may change.

-- (film, animation) A division of time on a multimedia timeline, such as 1/30th of a second.
+- (electronics, film, animation, video games) A division of time on a multimedia timeline, such as 1/30 or 1/60 of a second.

 - (Internet) An individually scrollable region of a webpage.